spacekat/portfolio/_posts/2014-12-16-targeting-behaviors.markdown

 short-description: A reusable component for selecting from a tree
 ---

-I created a new component to use for tree selection in Twitter ads.
+Designing a new component to use for tree selection in Twitter ads.

 <img src="{{ site.baseurl}}/images/behavior-targeting/behavior-targeting.gif" alt="finishedproduct" width="1000">